Students Rights and Responsibilities Guidance for Parents of Students with Disabilities

-If a student who receives special education services is suspended for 10 or more days in a school year, FCPS must continue to provide services that enable the student to continue to work in the general education curriculum and progress toward meeting his or her IEP goals.
+If a student who receives special education services is suspended for 10 or more days in a school year, FCPS must provide services that enable the student to continue to work in the general education curriculum and progress toward meeting their IEP goals.
 This may be done through home-based services or another arrangement agreed to by the IEP team.
 In addition, a manifestation determination review (MDR) must be held as soon as possible, but no later than the 10th day of suspension.

 In the event a student with an IEP is referred to the Division Superintendent, the findings of the MDR are sent to the Division Superintendent for consideration before the hearing is held.
 The MDR team includes the parent and other relevant members of the IEP team, as determined by the parent and the school.
 The team meets to review the behavior, information about the student’s disability, current IEP, any recent assessments, observations, and other information shared by parents or the school.
 The team must determine the answers to two questions:

-- The conduct was caused by, or had a direct and substantial relationship to, the student’s disability, or
+- Whether the conduct was caused by, or had a direct and substantial relationship to, the student’s disability, or

-- The conduct was a direct result of the failure to implement the IEP.
+- Whether the conduct was a direct result of the failure to implement the IEP.

-- Non-Causal Finding: If the MDR team determines the misconduct is not a manifestation of student’s disability, school officials may consider further discipline in the same manner and for the same duration as for non-disabled students.
-However, special education services must be provided during the period of suspension and/or expulsion to enable the student to continue to participate in the general education curriculum and progress toward meeting his or her IEP goals.
+- Not a Manifestation: If the MDR team determines the misconduct is not a manifestation of the student’s disability, school officials may consider further discipline in the same manner and for the same duration as for non-disabled students.
+However, special education services must be provided during the period of suspension and/or expulsion to enable the student to continue participating in the general education curriculum and progress toward meeting the IEP goals.

 Special Education Due Process